dfinity/interface-spec/README.md

 # Internet Computer Reference

 This repository contains the source files of the Interface Spec, which describes the externally visible behaviour of the Internet Computer.
+The language-independent description of this IC interface is available in [ic.did](./spec/_attachments/ic.did).

 It used to contain a reference implementation and acceptance test suite; these can now be found at <https://github.com/dfinity/ic-hs>.